 Are you curious to learn what it takes to work as an art historian, conservator, or curator?
 Wondering how to navigate the application process for a college art program?
-The Art School & Career Panel Series allows the opportunity to learn from art professionals in the fields of fine art practice, art history, and arts management.
+The Art School & Career Panel Series allows the opportunity to learn from art professionals in the fields of fine art practice, art history, art education, and arts management.
 Listen to a diverse panel of professionals discuss their career paths and background while sharing valuable tips and recommendations in the arts.
 This program series is geared towards high school and college students and early career artists and professionals.

 Read more about our panelists below and view the programs here:

 Rachel Debuque is a visual artist and designer whose work spans installation, sculpture, video, and performance.
 Her research explores identity, psychology, spiritualism, and consumerism.
 She is interested in how these topics can pair with accessible expressions of humor and absurdity to defy traditional art paradigms.
 Her work has been exhibited extensively including The Cue Foundation (New York, NY) and Vox Populi (Philadelphia, PA) and the ICA (Baltimore, MD).
 Debuque was an Artist in Residence at The Bemis Center for Contemporary Arts and received the Southern Constellations Fellowship at Elsewhere: A Living Museum.
 She a recipient of a Maryland State Arts Grant for Sculpture.
 Her work has been featured in The Huffington Post, Washington City Paper, Bmore Art, Maake Magazine, and ART 21 Magazine.